acushlakoncept/micro-reddit/README.md

-# README
+# Micro-Reddit - Reddit website clone

-This README would normally document whatever steps are necessary to get the application up and running.
+In this project, we built the data structures necessary to support link submissions and commenting.

 Things you may want to cover: